 What is a content marketing strategy?

-A content marketing strategy is about creating a plan to provide relevant, valuable content and promoting it on the marketing channels that best reach your target audience.
+A content marketing strategy is creating a plan to provide relevant, valuable content and promoting it on the marketing channels that best reach your target audience.
 You need to match your content to the needs and desires of your audience so that you educate them and become memorable.

 There are many benefits to small businesses that implement a content marketing strategy.
 By providing quality content, you become known as a trusted expert and advisor in your industry.
 This helps to build your online brand presence, making your business more visible.
 And one of the most important aspects of content marketing is that it helps attract new visitors and turn them into qualified leads.